How to terminate a contract and end the agreement terms.

 Share termination notices quickly.

 Timeliness is essential when terminating contracts.
 Digital documents make it fast and easy to send both salescontracts and termination notices.
-With Adobe Sign, you can share documents with multiple recipients, request and track e-signatures, fill and sign agreements, and more.
+With Acrobat Sign, you can share documents with multiple recipients, make e-signatures, request and track e-signatures, fill and sign agreements, and more.